orszolka108/repositories-app/README.md

-Table with github-trending-api with sorting & filtering option.
+Table with github trending repositories with sorting & filtering option.
 Additionally, you can save your filters for later.

 Technology stack: